Truth Seeking Atheist

 If god gets the credit for creating this beautiful, complex world at whose feet do we lay faults within this design?
 What about birth defects like a cleft palate or conjoined Siamese twins?

-Dysteleological Argument Imagine I came to install a cable from the street to your house and instead of laying the cable directly from the front wall to the front of the house, I zigzagged it across the front lawn up the driveway around the garage and swimming pool and all the way back to the front wall - you would think I was insane.
-Yet, this is what happens with the laryngeal nerve.
+Imagine I came to install a cable from the street to your house and instead of laying the cable directly from the front wall to the front of the house, I zigzagged it across the front lawn up the driveway around the garage and swimming pool and all the way back to the front wall - you would think I was insane.

 In the case of a giraffe the laryngeal nerve makes a detour of about 5m as it travels all the way down the long neck, loops around the heart before ascending all the way back to the larynx.
 So, why does it make this unnecessary detour?
 The answer is evolution – not design.
-In the case of a fish, one of our very distant ancestors, the nerve would pass naturally from the brain past the heart to the gills, but as bodies evolved and the heart separated in distance from the brain and breathing mechanism it snagged the nerve, dragging it along.

 Poor Design examples